Inventory transfers are used to manage inventory movement between warehouses and locations, or between one location and another, in ERPLY.

 To keep your cost of goods sold, inventory valuations, and margins correct, you should make sure the price on the items entered is correct on the transfer documentation.

 You may also make notes about the transfer in the grey column on the left hand side.

 When satisfied, save, then confirm the transfer order.

-If not all the items on the transfer order arrived, alter the warehouse transfer to reflect what actually happened.
+If any items on the transfer order did not arrive, alter the warehouse transfer to reflect what was received.
 If the missing items arrive later, you will be able to receive them on another warehouse transfer which will also be associated to the original transfer order.

-Both processes give you additional options of creating a delivery act for receiving and documenting signatures.
+Both processes give you additional options for creating a delivery act for receiving and documenting signatures.

-Additionally you can creating an invoice waybill straight from the transfer, in case this stock movement is being moved on behalf of a customer who is buying all or some of the goods.
-Invoices created this way should be treated like any invoice, and altered to reflect the transaction prior to confirming If you should be transferring 2 items, but only 1 is being sold, the created invoice will put 2 into the invoice, alter this to 1 prior to confirmation or adding payment.
+Additionally, you can creating an invoice waybill straight from the transfer, in case this transfer is being moved on behalf of a customer who is buying all or some of the goods.
+Invoices created this way should be treated like any invoice and altered to reflect the transaction prior to confirming.
+If you will be transferring 2 items, but only 1 is being sold, the created invoice will put a quantity of 2 into the invoice.
+Alter this to “1” prior to confirmation or adding payment.

-For regularly scheduled and recurring transfers, you may select the ‘copy’ option to copy an extant transfer to repeat it.
+For regularly scheduled and recurring transfers, you may select the “copy” option to copy an extisting transfer to repeat it.